 Dating back over 2,000 years, the Roman Catholic religion is the oldest Christian religion in the world.
 Just as any other Christian religion has its own interpretation of the Bible, so does the Roman Catholic Church.
 For this reason, the church has its own version of the Bible, which is used as a guide for all its different ceremonies and teachings.

 Of course, all of the different Bibles on the market essentially hold the same information.
-However, there are some Bibles that offer a few unique features that could give you greater satisfaction overall.
-Find out which options are a cut above the rest and find the best Catholic Bible to join you on your quest to spiritual growth.
+However, some Bibles offer a few unique features that could give you greater satisfaction overall.
+Find out which options are a cut above the rest, and find the best Catholic Bible to join you on your spiritual growth quest.

-Based on their covers alone, it’s easy to see that Catholic Bibles come in a vast variety.
-However, open each one up, and you’re likely to find an even greater number of differences that could change the way you enjoy your Bible all together.
+Based on their covers alone, it’s easy to see that Catholic Bibles come in a wide variety.
+However, open each one up, and you’re likely to find an even greater number of differences that could change the way you enjoy your Bible altogether.

 If you’re not quite sure how to choose the best Catholic Bible, here are a few things you should keep in mind.

-- Bible Translation.
+Bible Translation.
 When the Bible was first written, it was in Biblical Hebrew and Biblical Aramaic.
-To make it universally understandable, it was translated to English.
+To make it universally understandable, it was translated into English.
 Because translation can be subjective at times, many different translated versions were created.

 The Roman Catholic Bible comes in 19 different English versions.
 While they all aim to teach essentially the same concepts, minor differences in these translations can make them easier or harder to understand depending on the reader.

 For instance, some Bible translations use Shakespearean English.
 These can be much more difficult for some users to appreciate, especially because of the outdated word usage.

 Some Bible translations are approved only for devotional and personal use, which means they’re not used for celebrating the Eucharist.
 That said, if you want a Bible that translates similarly to the gospel you hear in church, you should choose one that is approved for use in the celebration of mass.